Vivian-Xie/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from other groups.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* Positive Feedback
+Novelty of idea: Both reviewers praised the uniqueness and creativity of the idea.
+Testing with users: Reviewers found the real-animal testing very effective.
+Areas for Improvement
+Technical Execution: One reviewer raised questions about how mood detection works.
+They wanted more details on the metrics and threshold values (e.g., specific heart rate indicating excitement) used to define moods.
+Communication & Documentation: Both noted that the main idea was clear, but one reviewer commented that the development process documentation was not as strong.
+More detail on process would make the project clearer.
 ## Make it your own

 Do last week’s assignment again, but this time: